Ready to learn how to teach yoga to kids?

 Talk to the adults “in-the-know”

-Once you’ve found a place to start teaching yoga to kids, get to know the place.
+Once you’ve found a place to start teaching or volunteer teaching yoga to kids, get to know the place.
 Talk to the adults in charge.

 Ask these questions!